 When to Use Shudder

-As a verb, to shutter is to shake.
+As a verb, to shudder is to shake.
 A person might shudder in fear at the thought of meeting a ghost, or an old building might shudder during a storm.

 Here are a few more examples,